sebranly/template-ts/README.md

 - `main` for development
 - `master` for automated publishing via `gh-pages` package

+More details:

-Pull Requests get created from a feature branch to `main`, then `npm run deploy` command can be run from a synced up `main` branch in order to automatically publish to GitHub pages thanks to output files on `master` branch created from `gh-pages`.
+- Pull Requests get created from featured branches that can be merged to `main`
+- `npm run deploy` command can be run from a synced up `main` branch in order to automatically publish to GitHub Pages
+  - published files are the output created from `gh-pages`, available at `master` branch that should not be edited manually.

-# Template TODO
+# Template TODOs

-This section can be removed from your project once the template has been fully copied/edited

 - [ ] Copy this template folder locally
 - [ ] Verify latest node and npm